Reverend and the Makers: 2002–2006: Early years

 Reverend and The Makers released a 9-track demo in 2006, entitled "Ten Songs".
 The artwork included a track list with ten songs, track 10 being "Paris at Night".
 However this song was not made available for download; it only surfaced on the internet in August 2007.
 The demos were recorded at 2Fly Studios, and produced by Alan Smyth, McClure acknowledges the work Smyth put into the demos by accrediting the debut single; "Heavyweight Champion of The World" as McClure/Cosens/Smyth.
 Reverend and the Makers' music is a mix of indie guitar pop, electronica and a touch of Madchester-esque funk.
 Some of the internet demos feature members of other notable Sheffield musicians such as Alex Turner (Arctic Monkeys), Tim Hampton (Bromheads Jacket) and Mike Hughes (Little Ze).
 One of Reverend's inspirations is Manchester performance poet John Cooper Clarke and Reverend often performs his own poems, of a similar style, in between songs during his live sets.
 One of the B-sides to the debut single "Heavyweight Champion of the World" is a poem entitled "Last Resort" in which John Cooper Clarke and McClure read alternate stanzas.
 This poem was also duetted live when the band played live at Shoreditch's Spread Eagle in the first tour in May 2006.

 In April 2006, Reverend and The Makers were support to the Arctic Monkeys on their sold out UK tour, exposing the band to larger audiences and bigger venues.
 This was followed by their own first UK tour in May and June, selling out dates in Shoreditch, London and The Plug in home-town Sheffield on the final night.
 A second tour followed in October 2006, showing great progression as a band.
-The sound was much tighter and far more advanced than on their previous tour.